HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   It relies on the native VOL to write to the metadata dataset when flushing the metadata.
   The performance can be heavily degraded when the native VOL uses independent I/O on the metadata dataset.
 * In a case of IOR benchmark running on 256 processes on 8 cori nodes, it took ~30 sec to write the metadata dataset that is only 12 KiB in size.
+  The darshan log from the test, [ior_darshan.txt], shows unusually high H5Fclose time.

 ### Software Environment
 * HDF5 versions: 1.12.0